vt-tlos-pathways/pathways-docs/option1.md

 ?> :white_check_mark: Based on final point total of entire assignment/quiz

-Option #1 is the easiest to configure for an assignment because it is uses the **full final point total** of an entire assignment to be applied to a single Pathways outcome.
+Option #1 is the easiest to configure for an assignment because it uses the **full final point total** of an entire assignment to be applied to a single Pathways outcome.
 Faculty decide the point total thresholds that meet the three Pathways levels: Developing Competency, Competent, and Advanced Competency.

 ## Selecting an Assignment